albert-gee/old-macdonald/Writerside/topics/ESP-Matter-Thread-Border-Router.md

 The `ESP Matter Thread Border Router` example from [Espressif's SDK for Matter](Espressif.md#esp-matter-solution) demonstrates how to build firmware for a Matter-compliant Thread Border Router device running on Espressif's hardware.

+The firmware creates a Matter node and configures a Thread Border Router endpoint.
+If Thread support is enabled, it configures the OpenThread platform with default radio, host, and port settings.
+Finally, it starts the Matter stack with an event callback to handle network events and initializes the diagnostic console if enabled.

 When the ESP32 connects to Wi-Fi and gets an IP, it sets up Wi-Fi as the backbone for OpenThread and starts the Thread Border Router to enable communication between Thread and Wi-Fi.
 A static variable stops it from running more than once.

 ## Build and Run